Our Yeerongpilly team of highly qualified, experienced and warm practitioners includes:

 Tanya says: “My approach involves a combination of Cognitive Behaviour Therapy and Acceptance and Commitment Therapy depending on the needs of the person, as well as utilising principles for interpersonal neurobiology and behaviour change.
 I strive to provide a warm, caring and supportive environment for all clients.”

 Zarinah Hienekamp General PsychologistBAPsych, GradDipPsych, BPsych (Hons)

 Zarinah provides therapy to adolescents and adults.
 Her special interest areas include Anxiety, Depression, adjustment issues, self-confidence and self-compassion, body image, goal setting and psychological resilience.
 Zarinah particularly enjoys working with students, people with Autism Spectrum Disorder and people of the Muslim faith.
-Zarinah works on Tuesdays.
+Zarinah works on Tuesday each week.